shift-up/coursebook/course/week_21.md

 - Since we haven't gotten into databases yet, you can use a JSON file on the back-end to store and retreive data

-- Feel free to modify the React app where necessary and to add more features
+- Feel free to modify the React app where necessary and to add more features!